tiagoburiol/fb.beamSection/notebooks/gid_mesh_tutorial.md

 ### 1.1.
 GiD

-GiD is a user-friendly pre and post-processing software developed by the International Center for Numerical Methods in Engineering [(CIMNE)](www.cimne.com) that is easy to use and customize.
-The software handle meshes with 1D, 2D and 3D elements and the free version can export meshes with up to 10,000 nodes.
-More information, manuals and download is available at [GiD Simulation](https://www.gidsimulation.com/gid-for-science/).
+GiD is a user-friendly pre- and post-processing software developed by the International Center for Numerical Methods in Engineering [(CIMNE)](www.cimne.com) that is easy to use and customize.
+The software can handle meshes with 1D, 2D and 3D elements and the free version can export meshes with up to 10,000 nodes.
+More information, manuals, and download is available at [GiD Simulation](https://www.gidsimulation.com/gid-for-science/).

 #### Download and Installation